 Chief Executive Officer and co-founder of Wallbox

 Lastly, Wallbox executives presented the Minister with the company’s growth plans for the next two years, which include the development of new public and private charging systems, as well as sustainable energy technologies.
-Wallbox plans for these projects to involve the expansion of production lines, the opening of an R&D center, and the creation of 600 new jobs over the next two years.
+Wallbox plans for these projects to involve the expansion of production lines, opening of an R&D centre and creation of 600 new jobs over the next two years.